Whitespace character: Overview

 A space character typically inserts horizontal space that is about as wide as a letter.
 For a monospaced font the width is the width of a letter, and for a variable-width font the width is font-specific.
 Some fonts support multiple space characters that have different widths.

 A tab character typically inserts horizontal space that is based on tab stops which vary by application.

 A newline character sequence typically moves the render output location to the beginning of the next line.
 If one follows text, it does not actually result in whitespace.
 But, two sequential newline sequences between text blocks results in a blank line between the blocks.
 The height of the blank line varies by application.

-Using whitespace characters to layout text is a convention.
+Using whitespace characters to lay out text is a convention.
 Applications sometimes render whitespace characters as visible markup so that a user can see what is normally not visible.